Seirdy/seirdy.one/content/posts/website-best-practices.md

 Fully standards-compliant browsers aren't the only programs people use.
 They also use "reading mode" tools and services.

 Reading modes leverage article extractors such as [Readability](https://github.com/mozilla/readability) (integrated into Firefox, Epiphany, Brave, Vivaldi, and others), [DOM Distiller](https://chromium.googlesource.com/chromium/dom-distiller/) (integrated into Chromium), and [Trafilatura](https://trafilatura.readthedocs.io/en/latest/) (powers a variety of tools and services).
 A host of other proprietary options exist: Diffbot powers services like Instapaper, Mozilla's Pocket has its own secret parsers, and countless "send to e-reader" services have amassed loyal users.
-Safari's proprietary fork of Readability has grown quite complex compared to upstream.
+Safari's proprietary fork of Readability has grown quite complex compared to upstream; Edge's Immersive Reader is [a mystery to me](https://techcommunity.microsoft.com/t5/discussions/documentation-on-huerestics-used-during-article-distillation-in/m-p/3266436).

 I don't recommend catering to each tool's non-standard quirks.
 Studying their design reveals that they observe open standards, to varying degrees.
 Readability, DOM Distiller, and Trafilatura understand plain-old, semantic HTML (<abbr title="Plain-Old, Semantic HTML">POSH</abbr>).